Invariant Features for Global Crop Type Classification: Discussion

+Notably, transfer performance is influenced not only by the representation and model, but also strongly by the diversity of the training data.
+To better understand this effect, we visualize feature distributions using t-SNE \cite{t-SNE} for FRA (before and after augmentation) and USA (Fig.~\ref{figure:discussiondistribution}).
+USA samples are more dispersed, with weaker class separation, indicating greater variability in spectral--temporal patterns.
+In contrast, FRA forms tighter clusters, reflecting lower within-class variability but also narrower coverage of real-world conditions.
+Augmentation expands the FRA distribution and increases within-class diversity, but only within a limited range.

+This reveals a key constraint: transfer performance is limited by the diversity of the source domain.
+When the source region does not capture the range of spectral--temporal variation present in the target, models fail to generalize, even if the underlying representation is strong.

-Geographic coverage is another constraint.
+Geographic coverage remains another limitation of our study.
 Our evaluation focuses primarily on relatively high-income countries.
 These settings differ systematically from many low-income regions; most notably, intercropping is uncommon in our study countries but prevalent in Sub-Saharan Africa and parts of South Asia.
-Yield levels and variability also differ markedly across these contexts (e.g., due to inputs, cultivars, irrigation, and field structure), which can shift spectral–temporal signatures and label noise.
-These differences limit truly global applicability; direct transfer to such regions will likely be more challenging.
+Yield levels and variability also differ markedly across these contexts (e.g., due to inputs, cultivars, irrigation, and field structure), which can shift spectral--temporal signatures and label noise.
+These differences limit truly global applicability, and direct transfer to such regions will likely be more challenging.